danizen/confsecrets/docs/index.md

 ## Summary

-confsecrets is a library providing secure symmetric cryptography based on PyCrypto, pycryptodome, or pycryptodomex to any Python project.
+confsecrets is a library providing secure symmetric cryptography based on Python cryptography for any Python project.
 A set of secrets are collected into a "vault" which is stored as a JSON file.
 All secrets share the same salt and binary key.
 The binary key is derived from a clear text key via PBKDF2.
+The algorithm used is AES with a 256 bit key, making confsecrets suitable for U.S. Federal Government use.

 ## Installation